-- 9.5.1 Ask the members the following questions.
-Take several answers for each question: - ▶ Why did members get back more money than they had saved during the cycle?
-[Answer: the "extra" money is profit from interest on loans, fines, and other income.] - ▶ Why did some members earn more profit than others?
-[Answers: the group's total profit is divided in proportion to member savings.
-Members who save more, and make that money available for borrowing or group investments, receive more profit.] - ▶ What can you do in the next cycle to increase your profit?
-[Answers: the group can earn more profit if it lends out more of its Main Fund, and ensures members repay on time, with interest.
-Individual members can earn more profit if they save more.]
+9.6.1 Ask the members the following questions.
+Take several answers for each question:

+- Why did members get back more money than they had saved during the cycle?
+[Answer: the "extra" money is profit from loan application fees, voluntary additional amounts, fines, and other income.] - ► What can you do in the next cycle to increase your profit?
+[Answers: the group can earn more profit if it lends out more of its Main Fund, and ensures members repay on time, and if members make additional amounts.] - 9.6.2 Tell participants: